Martinomagnifico/reveal.js-fsfx/README.md

 If you want to use FsFx with an older version of Reveal, use the [1.0.7 version](https://github.com/Martinomagnifico/reveal.js-fsfx/releases).

 FsFx.js automatically includes a (great) script to be able to function: [Screenfull.js](https://github.com/sindresorhus/screenfull.js) by [Sindre Sorhus](https://sindresorhus.com).
 This checks the capabilities of the browser to go fullscreen.
-Screenfull is already imported into FsFx.

 ### Regular installation